All Episodes

 Maybe I ought to reserve this till later.

-Sometimes I think some people just go caught up in being celebrities.
+Sometimes I think some people just get caught up in being celebrities and whatever that takes and the celebrity for life.

 Sometimes I wonder.

-No, I'm not talking about anybody particularly or in particular.
+No, I'm not talking about anybody in particular.

 The Republicans are not winning presidential elections with that.